440 Huntington Avenue

 - BS in Computer Science, Simmons College

-Dr. Laney Strange is an Associate Teaching Professor at Northeastern University.
-She’s in her sixth year of full-time teaching, and brand new to her current school.
-In addition to her position at Northeastern, Laney is a passionate advocate for underrepresented groups in computer science, and a typical Saturday morning will find her teaching Women’s Community of Code programming workshops that empower girls, women, and even local Girl Scout troops.
+Laney Strange is an associate teaching professor at Northeastern University.
+She’s in her sixth year of full-time teaching.
+In addition to her position at Northeastern, Strange is a passionate advocate for underrepresented groups in computer science.
+A typical Saturday morning will find her teaching Women’s Community of Code programming workshops that empower girls, women, and even local Girl Scout troops.

 Teaching professor; no active research!

 I teach all over the undergraduate curriculum, as well as in the ALIGN program, a master’s degree for students who have a bachelor’s in a field other than computer science.